cesar-douady/open-lmake/README.md

 # First steps

-You have man pages for all commands directly accessible if installed with the debian package or if `$MANPATH` is set as explained above.
+You have man pages for all commands directly accessible.

 However, the simplest way is to give it a try: